Audebert96Adamo/NewPortalProject/readme.txt

 ** **

 // CONTROLLER //

+php artisan make:controller ControllerFolderName/ControllerName

+(if you don't writte a ControllerFolderName then the controller will be created in the Controllers main folder)

 ** Admin Controller **
 php artisan make:controller AdminController
+** Index Controller **
+php artisan make:controller Frontend/IndexController

 // MIDDLEWARE //
 ** Role middleware **